South Dakota jury clears ex-nonprofit CEO in contracts case

-A South Dakota jury late Thursday night cleared a former nonprofit executive accused of backdating contracts to try to avoid a potential audit in a case sparked after the organization's financial officer killed his family and himself in 2015.
+A South Dakota jury cleared a former nonprofit executive accused of backdating contracts to try to avoid a potential audit in a case sparked after the organization's financial officer killed his family and himself in 2015.

-Stacy Phelps, the former CEO of the American Indian Institute for Innovation, was found not guilty of backdating the contracts between the nonprofit and an educational cooperative.
-Prosecutors alleged that Phelps was attempting to dodge an audit of the nonprofit Institute.
+Stacy Phelps, the former CEO of the American Indian Institute for Innovation, was found not guilty late Thursday night of falsifying evidence and conspiring to offer forged or fraudulent evidence.
+Prosecutors alleged Phelps backdated the contracts between the nonprofit Institute and an educational cooperative in an attempt to dodge an audit.

+Defense attorney Dana Hanna said Native American people in South Dakota have always known Phelps, a member of the Sisseton Wahpeton Oyate, was innocent of the charges and have been behind him "all the way."

+"We've always maintained his innocence, and we proved it," Hanna said.
+"God is great.
+That's all I have to say."

 Phelps was the second and final person to face trial in a sprawling case known as Gear Up.
 The first hint of major issues came after the nonprofit's chief financial officer, Scott Westerhuis, shot his wife, his four children and then himself in 2015.
 Authorities have said they believe Westerhuis and his wife stole more than $1 million before their deaths.